 Marvellous plays performed in an historic theatre, exhilarating walking tours, and live music and comedy venues create an enticing arts and culture scene in Kings Cross, just five minute from Sydney's city centre by train.
 For a night of laughs, the Happy Endings Comedy Club is on the corner of Brougham and William streets.

-The quirky, intimate SBW Stables Theatre, with 120 seats, is the long-time home of the Griffin Theatre Company.
-Many famous actors started out here, including Cate Blanchett and David Wenham.
-The Cross Art Projects has a wide range of contemporary, international and Aboriginal art on show with events that include workshops, round table discussions and film screenings.
+The intimate SBW Stables Theatre, with 120 seats, is in Nimrod Street and is the long-time home of the Griffin Theatre Company.
+Many famous actors started here, including Cate Blanchett and David Wenham.
+For exhibitions, the Cross Arts Project shows contemporary, international and Aboriginal art, with events including workshops and film screenings.

-If you're an Underbelly fan, book a Kings Cross Razorhurst Tour.
-Hear tales of the Cross' brutal 1920s history and get up close and personal to the mean streets and locations where criminal mastermind Kate Leigh waged war in the 1920s against infamous madam Tilly Devine and her razor gangs.
+If you're a fan of true crime stories, book a Kings Cross Razorhurst Tour with Two Feet and a Heartbeat guided walks.
+Hear tales of the Cross' notorious 1920s history and the mean streets and locations where criminal mastermind Kate Leigh waged war in the 1920s against infamous madam Tilly Devine and her razor gangs.

 Some of the hip bars in this small yet vibrant entertainment precinct put on live music.
 Famous for its teapot cocktails, World Bar is a popular destination in Bayswater Road for indie bands.
 Old Growler, a basement bar on William Street, has live music too.
 If you want to read about the area visit the Kings Cross Library, on Darlinghurst Road, and peruse its impressive local collection.